 If you live in zones 7 or lower, the best option is to grow your avocado tree indoors or in a greenhouse during winter months.
 This will help protect it from extreme cold temperatures that could damage the plant.

 When growing an avocado tree indoors, make sure to keep the temperature between 55-65°F (13-18°C).
-During summer months when temperatures rise above this range, you can move your avocado tree outdoors for optimal growth.
-It’s important to remember that if you’re keeping your avocado tree indoors year round, you’ll need to provide adequate sunlight for photosynthesis and ventilation for air circulation.
+When temperatures rise above this range in mid-spring, you can move your avocado tree outdoors.
+This will give it more light and expose it to some natural pest predators.
+It’s important to remember that if you’re keeping your avocado tree indoors year-round, you’ll need to provide adequate sunlight for photosynthesis and ventilation for air circulation.

 Growing avocados in Zones 12-13

-When planting avocados in zones 12-13, it is important to choose varieties that can tolerate the heat better than others.
-Varieties such as ‘Hass’ may do better than other varieties when exposed to higher temperatures.
+Zones 12-13 can be too hot for optimal avocado growth.
+Its important to choose varieties that can tolerate the heat better than others.
+Varieties such as ‘Hass’ are quite tough overall and may do better than other varieties when exposed to extreme temperatures.
 You can also try West Indies cultivars instead of Mexican/Guatemalan.

-Additionally, it is important to ensure adequate water supply throughout the growing season by irrigating regularly with drip irrigation systems or hand watering during dry spells.
-Avocado trees also benefit from mulching around their base which helps keep soil moisture levels consistent and prevents weeds from competing with them for resources like water and nutrients.
+Adequate water supply throughout the growing season is key.
+Irrigate regularly with drip irrigation systems or hand watering during dry spells.
+Avocado trees also benefit from mulching around their base, which helps keep soil moisture levels consistent and prevents weeds from competing with them for resources like water and nutrients.

 Leave a Reply